 Global Consultation on Music and Missions

+The more recent impetus for creating GCoMM began at Urbana 2000, a missions conference for college students.
+Spradlin rented a booth through ACT and invited other ministries involved in the arts to share the space and expense.
+Seven groups or individuals joined him.
+Almost 1000 delegates registered at this booth, many of them realizing for the first time that they could use their artistic skills in the missionary endeavor.
+Building on this interest by so many young people, Fortunato circulated among the various Urbana booths inviting those exhibitors that made any mention of the arts to an impromptu breakfast.
 The initial focus of the breakfast besides networking was to discuss the next step for the International Worship and Arts Network since the AD 2000 movement was being phased out.
 Among those present at the meeting were John Benham, John Bowers, Frank Fortunato, Roberta King, David Lanning, Ron Man, George McDow, Paul Neeley, Byron Spradlin, Paul Warnack, Steven Whang, and Jolene Wilson.
-The attendees encouraged Frank Fortunato to continue his Global Worship Report, an e-mail newsletter, and expressed a desire to organize a conference focused on missions and the arts.
+The attendees encouraged Fortunato to continue his Global Worship Report, an e-mail newsletter, and expressed a desire to organize a conference focused on missions and the arts.

 The results of the first gathering (GCoMM 2003) were overwhelming.
-Many of the participants felt it was an “event of a lifetime…”The results of the first gathering (GCoMM 2003) were overwhelming.
 Many of the participants felt it was an “event of a lifetime” and that the plenary sessions and numerous seminars were outstanding.
 Many also shared that the highlight of the event was the opportunity to interact with the attendees, expressing their thrill at finally meeting people with whom they had only corresponded.
-During the meeting the International Council of Ethnodoxologists (ICE), a worldwide network for those involved in cross-cultural arts ministries, was launched.
+As one person put it, “I felt like I had found a huge ‘family’ that I never knew I had—I share so much in common with these brothers and sisters in the Lord!
+It was a tremendously empowering experience to fellowship and worship with so many people who are passionate about using music and other arts in missions.”
+During this first GCoMM the International Council of Ethnodoxologists (ICE), a worldwide network for those involved in cross-cultural arts ministries, was launched, and three influencers in the field of music and missions were given Distinguished Service Awards: Harold Best, Emeritus Dean of Music for the Wheaton College Conservatory of Music; Vida Chenowith, retired professor of ethnomusicology at Wheaton College Conservatory of Music; and T. W. Hunt, former professor of music and missions at SWBTS and author of the book Music in Missions: Discipling Through Music.
 By 2004 committees were being formed to initiate another GCoMM.
-The executive committee accepted an invitation from Benham’s Music in World Cultures organization to host the event in July, 2006, at Bethel University’s Saint Paul, Minnesota, campus.
+The executive board accepted an invitation from Benham’s Music in World Cultures organization to host the event from July 11 through 15, 2006, at Bethel University’s Saint Paul, Minnesota, campus.